 Kerygma Consultants in Intercultural Communication

-There are around 7,000 living languages in the world, yet in multilingual societies such as in the Timor region of eastern Indonesia, language and identity are critical factors often ignored by church leaders, educators, and government officials.
-People in communities who speak traditional or otherwise marginalized languages are often considered to be backward, uncivilized and uneducated.
+Why it is important to address the language factor in ministry and education?
+There are over 7,000 living languages in the world, yet minority languages and identities are critical factors often overlooked in the decisions made by church leaders, educators, and government officials.
+In multilingual contexts like eastern Indonesia, people who speak traditional or otherwise marginalized languages are often considered to be backward, uncivilized and uneducated.
 Because their languages are not associated with progress, political power and modernization, they often experience social disadvantage and marginalization in religious, educational and economic contexts, which further contributes to a vicious cycle of low self-esteem and more disadvantage.
-In church contexts this often results in Bible-less churches, shallow discipleship, and low levels of Biblical literacy.
+In church contexts this often results in shallow discipleship and low levels of Biblical literacy.

 Start Date: ---